 Now that the new hire can post a blog, how well are they beginning to understand the WordPress dashboard and the larger purposes of a content management system (CMS)?
 A video at this level may help the employee understand the larger picture.
 A video may include branched learning pathways that allow the employee to learn the different components of a CMS: posts, pages, media libraries, themes, backups, and more.

-Instructors can create a branched learning environment to accommodate learners with different prior knowledge and provide diverse levels of scaffolding to learners.
+Instructors can easily create a branched learning environment to accommodate learners with different prior knowledge and provide diverse levels of scaffolding to learners.
 This way, the content writer can classify different parts of the website.

 WATCH: How branched learning works in WeVideo.